ErikKopcha/erikkopcha/README.md

 ### Hi there 👋

-🔭
-I’m currently working on RedMonkey.tech
+🔭 I’m currently working on RedMonkey.tech

-💬
-A Frontend developer, who loves, when things are on fire.
+💬 A Frontend developer, who loves, when things are on fire. <br />
-I will implement business ideas.
+I will implement business ideas. <br />
-I’m passionate about my work, I try to be always up to date with the latest news and beeing in constant professional development.
+I’m passionate about my work, I try to be always up to date with the latest news and beeing in constant professional development. <br />

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=erikkopcha&layout=compact)